A lot has gone down in the last few months.

 Another development: It ends up Nellie is one angry bird.
 She bites me at every opportunity, and has drawn blood on many occasions.
 If it wasn’t for her super-layer status, I’d be having her for dinner.

 But what about the chickens?
 I hear you ask.
-It’s sort of tricky, but if we buy a home that doesn’t have a chicken coop, I have asked a good friend to foster our chickens until we are ready for them.
+It’s sort of tricky, especially if I get a home that doesn’t have a chicken coop.
+I’m already thinking about finding a temporary chicken foster until I get things set up.

 And as the temperatures steadily drop into the 30s, two of our chickens decided to molt.
 The inside of the run is filled with their feathers, and Gigi and Loretta have bare necks.
 I feel bad that they are losing their feathers as we head into cold weather, but such is the nature of things.
 I’ve read that chickens fare much better in the cold, compared to hot weather … and from what I can tell that assessment is completely correct.